Plainview, New York: Library

+Plainview is served by the Plainview–Old Bethpage Public Library.

 The Plainview Library was first established in 1956 in the Jamaica Avenue School, and later opened as a separate facility in the Morton Village Shopping Center in 1958.
 Significant increases in population caused the library to outgrow this space.
 In March 1962, voters approved a $711,000 bond issue to pay for the purchase of a nearly three-acre parcel of land and development of a new library building directly across the street from Morton Village.
 Two years later, the library moved into its new facilities.
 Since its construction, the building has had two major expansions to better serve the community's needs, including increased audio/visual and internet demands.
 In 2005, a 236-seat auditorium was built, and expanded Family Center and Media Center areas were added.
 In 2014, library space was added from funds received previously from the New York State Dormitory Authority.

 The new space was updated and redesigned with additional study rooms/public meeting areas, along with self-checkout stations, an integrated Media Area and a new Technology Department.
-The Plainview-Old Bethpage Library is honored to be recognized by Library Journal as a "5 Star Library" for the past five years.
+The Plainview-Old Bethpage Library has been recognized by Library Journal as a "5 Star Library."

-Mid Island Y-JCC
+Arts and culture

 The Mid Island Y-Jewish Community Center, which opened in 1956, serves residents of Plainview, Old Bethpage, Syosset and surrounding areas.

-Parks
+Parks and recreation

 Plainview has numerous community parks tucked in between homes.
 Its primary park is the 19 acre Plainview-Old Bethpage Community Park, located on Washington Avenue.
 Opened in 1960, this park features an Olympic size pool, a children's pool, baseball/softball fields, tennis courts, racquetball/handball courts, basketball courts, a newly built children's recreation playground, and trails through its woods.
 The woods spans from the park to the commercial hub and also to smaller community parks in the residential areas of Pal Street.
 During the summer, the park runs a concession stand.
 Parks in Plainview are administered by either the Nassau County Department of Parks, Recreation and Museums or the Town of Oyster Bay.
 In addition, the town is home to a nature preserve called the Manetto Hills Park.
 This undeveloped parkland was formerly known as the Shattuck Estate.

+Captain Omer Neutra Memorial Park – located between Marilyn Boulevard and Phipps Lane – is another local park facility within Plainview.

 Borella Fields, located on Plainview Road, is another large community park.
 It has three baseball fields, a soccer field and a large playground.